meraki-analytics/orianna/README.md

 ```

 ## Configuring Orianna
-Orianna ships with a [default configuration](https://github.com/meraki-analytics/orianna/blob/master/orianna/src/main/resources/com/merakianalytics/orianna/default-orianna-config.json) set up to get new users going as quickly as possible.
+Orianna ships with a [default configuration](https://github.com/meraki-analytics/orianna/blob/master/orianna/src/main/resources/com/merakianalytics/orianna/default-orianna-config.json) designed to get new users going as quickly as possible.
 However, you may find you want to take advantage of some of the configuration options Orianna supports by replacing that configuration with your own.

 Orianna is able to automatically load your Riot API Key from your environment variables on startup.
 To take advantage of this, set your `RIOT_API_KEY` environment variable to your Riot API Key.